-Min imum R equirements Advanced Requirements Requirement is met: yes (🖋 ) or n Requirement is met: yes (🖋 ) or no (💥 ) Findings and Observations Requirement is met: yes (✔) or no (💢) Findings and Observations carried out based on voluntary rent agreements between construction contractors and affected persons.
-The eligibility matrix included special and additional entitlements for vulnerable households and for those A Resettlement Action Plan and associated processes have been developed for project operation $\checkmark$ Households in backwater zones with increased risks from flooding once the reservoir is filled have been included in the RAP. who feel particularly challenged in performing resettlement-related tasks within deadlines.
-The RAP and associated processes have been developed in a timely manner $\checkmark$ The RAP has been developed in time for the enabling works, and resettlement has started, with most households already living in the newly built homes or acquiring new homes.
-The members of the Resettlement Committee, which is comprised of representatives from PEC, responsible governmental institutions and the local community, are regularly engaged and updated on the progress The RAP or associated processes The RAP or associated processes include: of resettlement-related activities, and • up-to-date socio-economic baseline $\checkmark$ A detailed socio-economic survey has been conducted, completed in August 2020 and captured in a database. are responsible to assist PEC on any resettlement-related issues relevant to their field of jurisdiction. compensation framework $\checkmark$ A detailed eligibility matrix is included in the RAP, and a Compensation Payment Mechanism is operational.
+Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (💢) Findings and Observations Requirement is met: yes (✔) or no (╳) Findings and Observations carried out based on voluntary rent agreements between construction contractors and affected persons.
+The eligibility matrix included special and additional entitlements for vulnerable households and for those A Resettlement Action Plan and associated processes have been developed for project \checkmark Households in backwater zones with increased risks from flooding once the reservoir is filled have been included who feel particularly challenged in performing resettlement-related tasks within deadlines.
+The RAP and associated processes have been developed in a timely manner \checkmark The RAP has been developed in time for the enabling works, and resettlement has started, with most households already living in the newly built homes or acquiring new homes.
+The members of the Resettlement Committee, which is comprised of representatives from PEC, responsible governmental institutions and the local community, are regularly engaged and updated on the progress The RAP or associated processes s include :: of resettlement-related activities, and • up-to-date socio-economic baseline \checkmark A detailed socio-economic survey has been conducted, completed in August 2020 and captured in a database. are responsible to assist PEC on any resettlement-related issues relevant to their field of jurisdiction. compensation framework \checkmark A detailed eligibility matrix is included in the RAP, and a Compensation Payment Mechanism is operational.
 Most of the compensation payments have been completed.
 In some cases, this is still underway in relation to the progress of new house construction.
 As a significant amount of compensation will be executed in cash and not in kind, training and awareness building on financial management are ongoing as parts of the LRP.
-In addition, to ensure that cash compensation is used for the • grievance mechanisms $\checkmark$ The grievance mechanism is operational and at the time of the on- site assessment, the grievance log had 56 entries, several which are related to resettlement (typically concerns about financial ownership titles and about land allocated for replacement homes; almost all of which have been resolved). intended purpose, those who choose to build a new house will be paid in four instalments in line with the progress of house construction.
+In addition, to ensure that cash compensation is used for the • grievance mechanisms \checkmark The grievance mechanism is operational and at the time of the on- site assessment, the grievance log had 56 entries, several which are related to resettlement (typically concerns about financial ownership titles and about land allocated for replacement homes; almost all of which have been resolved). intended purpose, those who choose to build a new house will be paid in four instalments in line with the progress of house construction.
 Monitoring of one household (currently living in Russia) who opted for the lumpsum payment still needs to be undertaken.